 So why was it so bad?
-Well, I guess it wasn’t only the bus itself, but also other circumstances reflected on the level of discomfort, I have experienced.
+Well, I guess it wasn’t only the bus itself, but also other circumstances reflected on the level of discomfort I have experienced.
 But starting from the beginning, I departed from lovely town on the cost of Montenegro, called Budva.
-I cached the bus at 11.15 am (they depart very often, at least every 1h) from the main station there, and I arrived to Podgorica around 14.00.
+I caught the bus at 11.15 am (they depart very often, at least every 1h) from the main station there, and arrived to Podgorica around 14.00.
 This leg of my journey was a real pleasure, as the whole road was trough the high range of mountains.
 The view was just breathtaking.
-Once I arrived at the capital of Montenegro, I bought a ticket for 21.30, so I’ve had some spare time to look around.
+Once I arrived at the capital of Montenegro, I bought a ticket for 21.30 departure, so I’ve had some spare time to look around.
 As much as I truly felt in love with this country, Podgorica, I am afraid, hasn’t got much to offer to the travelers.
-Well…maybe just a good dinner in the city center, but that’s about it.
+Well, maybe just a good dinner in the city center, but that’s about it.
 Instead of visiting things, I was just reading a book in the park.
-Not much of excitement for the place, I have never seen before.
+Not much of excitement for a place I have never seen before.
 Around 19.00 I went to the main bus station to wait.
-It is a very small one, so you will get really bored by waiting, but what else I’ve had to do?
+It is a very small one, so you will get really bored by waiting, but what else could I do?
 At 20.30 I went to sit by the bus stand, and as always, drunk jerk had to sit next to me to bother me all the way trough.
-Unlucky, he had the same bus, but was so drank, he got kicked somewhere on the way.
+Unlucky, he had the same bus, but was so drank, he got eventually kicked somewhere on the way.
 Or he kicked himself?
 Perhaps, as I haven’t whiteness any force involved in his termination.
-Anyway, while waiting, there were 2 incidents at the station where police had to be involved.
+Anyway, while waiting there were 2 incidents at the station where police had to be involved.
 First one was as of result of a violent fight between two guys.
 Second one I did not see, but heard.
 All that made me feel a bit unsafe.
-Finally the bus arrived and, as I could not ask for more (😂), it was just filed with male local passengers.
+Finally the bus arrived, and, as I could not ask for more (😂), it was just filed with male local passengers.
 I was under the watch all the time, human cctv.
 It was like back in Nicaragua…I was a black sheep again.

-Well, the point of my pointless blog is that as bed as my journey was, as good I found the other side.
+Well, the point of my pointless blog is that as bad as my journey was, as good I found the other side.
 I absolutely love people of Kosovo.
 They are very helpful, very kind, open to tourists and friendly.
 The owner of my hotel was amazing too, he even mad a traditional food for me, and we sat together and discuss the current situation, economy and problems of this, newly, independent country.